gabriwl165/python-web-framework/README.md

     loop.run_until_complete(server.serve_forever())
 ```

-To inside our method that can be called `start`
+Into a method that we can call `start`.
 ```python

     def start(self, host, port):